 Now write sentences using these nouns and adjectives.
 Write the sentence first with the adjective before the noun.
 Then write the sentence with the adjective after the noun.

-adjective before the noun.
-Then write the sentence with the adjective after the noun.

 tall The tall boy plays volleyball.

 boy The boy is tall.

 naughty

 cat

 hungry

 lion

 clever

 girl

 strict

 teacher

-beautiful atis da
+beautiful de la

 painting

-0

 Match these words with their synonyms.